tuckerparon/best-xi/USER_MANUAL.md

 **Best.XI** is a decision-support tool designed to help soccer coaches make more informed lineup selections.
 By allowing users to upload their own player performance data, Best.XI provides a data-centric perspective to supplement traditional coaching insights.
 The tool offers clear, visual, and quantitative comparisons between players based on customizable metrics.

 > **Disclaimer:**
-> Best.XI is not affiliated with or endorsed by any data provider.
+> Best.XI is not affiliated with or endorsed by any data provider or similar services.
 Users must upload data they have the legal right to use.
 Best.XI is a standalone decision-support tool for lineup selection.

 ## 2. How to Use Best.XI